-This booklet sets out the vision of One Dementia Voice - a collaboration of a number of organisations driving change in dementia support.
+1. Our vision This booklet sets out the vision of One Dementia Voice - a collaboration of a number of organisations driving change in dementia support.
 Together we are building links between our activities, promoting the rights of people living with this long-term condition, and making sure people affected by dementia have the strongest possible voice with decision makers.
 The organisations are (in alphabetical order):

-Alzheimer's Research UK Alzheimer's Society Dementia UK Innovations in Dementia John's Campaign Lewy Body Society Rare Dementia Support Together in Dementia Everyday (tide) Young Dementia Network

-Our shared vision is that...
+Alzheimer's Research UK Alzheimer's Society Dementia UK Innovations in Dementia John's Campaign Lewy Body Society Rare Dementia Support Together in Dementia Everyday (tide) Young Dementia Network Our shared vision is that...

-By proactively addressing the societal and environmental barriers which disable people affected by dementia - and by not focusing only on the disease - we can and should all play our part in bringing more hope and meaning to their lives.

-To achieve this, society must understand the lived experience of people with dementia not only in terms of the impairments caused by the physical changes to the brain, but also in terms of the disability they commonly experience, which is caused by societal factors external to the disease.
-We all have the power to change or minimise these factors, by making adjustments both to the physical environment and to our attitudes and behaviours.

-One Dementia Voice organisations are committed to changing this situation by ensuring that we accept, understand, talk about, advocate for and act on the disabilities which people with dementia experience.
+We must focus not only on the medical aspects of dementia, but also on the many other barriers which disable those affected.
+We must address these societal and environmental barriers proactively, thinking more about rights, citizenship, inclusion and equality.
+In this way we can each play our part in bringing more hope and meaning to the lives of those of us who live with this condition.
+To achieve this, we must understand that we all have the power to change or minimise these barriers, by making adjustments both to the physical environment and to our attitudes and behaviours, and by adopting a rights-based approach.
+One Dementia Voice organisations are committed to ensuring that we accept, understand, talk about, advocate for and act on the disabilities and inequalities which people with dementia experience.
+Since early 2022 we have been finding new ways to bring the vision to life within our own work.
+You can find many examples in Section 6.
 We invite you and your organisation to share the vision and take active steps to embed it into all your work.
-We hope that this resource pack will help you to do so.

-Hilary Evans Alzheimer's Research UK tiley Gens

-Kate Lee Alzheimer's Society Katilee

-Hilda Hayo Dementia UK Hayo.

-Philly Hare Innovations in Dementia Rilly Hare

-Nicci Gerrard John's Campaign Main

-Jacqui Cannon Lewy Body Society J Cannon

-Sebastian Crutch Rare Dementia Support Solated

-Samantha Bolam tide John

-Tessa Gutteridge Young Dementia Network TOSSA GNACIDY
+We hope that this document will help you to act in a proactive and positive way to instigate change.
+Hilary Evans Alzheimer's Research UK tiley Gras Kate Lee Alzheimer's Society Kate Lee Hilda Hayo Dementia UK Mayo.
+Philly Hare Innovations in Dementia Philly Hore Nicci Gerrard John's Campaign Maria Jacqui Cannon Lewy Body Society J Cannon Sebastian Crutch Rare Dementia Support flated Samantha Bolam tide Solam Tessa Gutteridge Young Dementia Network 10392 GNACIdy